cyberLordOps/CodeAlpha_BasicNetworkSniffer/REPORT.md

 1. Title & Introduction
-Title: Network Packet Sniffer using Python (Task 1)
+Title: Network Packet Sniffer using Python
 Introduction:
 This project implements a basic network sniffer in Python using the Scapy library.
 The program captures network packets in real-time, extracts essential details such as source and destination IP addresses, protocol types, and payloads, and displays them in a readable format.
 The goal of this task is to introduce fundamental concepts of computer networking, particularly how data flows across a network and how packet sniffing tools work.
 By analyzing raw packets, we gain insights into the structure of TCP/IP protocols, communication between clients and servers, and the visibility (or encryption) of transmitted data.